tricky42/argocd-using-contour-ingress/README.md

 https://cert-manager.io/docs/usage/ingress/
 ```

-Once Certmanager is installed successfully, you need to replace occurrences of my email adress `andreas@bucksteeg.de` with your email address the following two files: `letsencrypt-prod.yaml` & `letsencrypt-staging.yaml` (under `acme.email`).
+Once Certmanager is installed successfully, you need to replace occurrences of my email address `andreas@bucksteeg.de` with your email address the following two files: `letsencrypt-prod.yaml` & `letsencrypt-staging.yaml` (under `acme.email`).
 Now you can install the two ClusterIssuer using the following `kubectl`commands.
 ```
 $ kubectl apply -f letsencrypt-prod.yaml
 clusterissuer.cert-manager.io/letsencrypt-prod created